 He hadn’t decided what he’d do with her when he reported to High Castle.

-The next evening, he asked her, “When in town, do you think you could call me ‘da’?”
+The next evening as they rode, he asked her, “When in town, could you call me ‘da’?”

 “I’m good at pretending.
 I’m a princess, and you’re my knight.
 I wish to bestow upon you my blessing for your service.”
-With a flourish, she presented her open palm holding a button that had fallen from her dress.
+She turned and with a flourish presented her open palm holding a button that had fallen from her dress.
 “Now you have a jewel, too, like the fire-breathing dragon you saved me from.”